Characterising and bounding the set of quantum behaviours in contextuality scenarios: Introduction

 The Leibnizian methodological principle of ``ontological identity of empirical indiscernibles" \cite{von1956leibniz} creates a bridge across the schism dividing the ``empiricist", and ``realist" viewpoints on physics \cite{spekkens2019ontological}.
 Generalised noncontextuality \cite{spekkens2005contextuality} embodies this principle, and serves to characterise operational physical theories that allow for simultaneously realist and Leibnizian explanations.

 Although born of metaphysical considerations, noncontextuality has been shown to be equivalent to a natural operational notion of classicality, namely, simplex embeddability of convex general stochastic operational theories \cite{schmid2019characterization,schmid2020structure}.
-It is then not surprising that the quantum \emph{violation of noncontextuality}\footnote{Quantum theory is said to violate noncontextuality as shorthand for admitting no simultaneously Leibnizian and realist explanation.
-More explicitly, it cannot be explained by a noncontextual ontological (hidden variable) model \cite{spekkens2005contextuality}.} can be seen to power quantum advantage in broad classes of information processing, and cryptographically significant communication tasks \cite{ExpContext,PhysRevLett.102.010401,chailloux2016optimal,PhysRevLett.102.010401,Noob1,PhysRevA.100.022108,saha2019state,schmid2018contextual,emeriau2020quantum,ghorai2018optimal}.
+It is then not surprising that the quantum \emph{violation of noncontextuality}\footnote{{Quantum theory is said to violate noncontextuality as shorthand for admitting no simultaneously Leibnizian and realist explanation.
+More explicitly, it cannot be explained by a noncontextual ontological (hidden variable) model \cite{spekkens2005contextuality,spekkens2019ontological,schmid2020unscrambling}}} fuels quantum advantage in broad classes of information processing, and cryptographically significant communication tasks \cite{ExpContext,PhysRevLett.102.010401,chailloux2016optimal,PhysRevLett.102.010401,ghorai2018optimal,Noob1,PhysRevA.100.022108,saha2019state,schmid2018contextual,PhysRevA.100.042116,emeriau2020quantum,yadavalli2020contextuality}.

-There is, therefore, both foundational and technological motivation for characterising the peculiar nature of contextual quantum behaviour and quantifying its violation of \emph{noncontextuality inequalities}.
-In analogy with quantum non-locality \cite{nonlocality}, quantum theory surpasses these noncontextual limitations, but not necessarily to the maximum mathematically possible extent \cite{banik2015limited}.
-Bounding this violation provides foundational insights, such as, establishing how distinct operationally indistinguishable entities must be in order to explain quantum predictions \cite{Noob70747}, and finds technological applications in capping quantum advantage.
-Despite this motivation, the nature of quantum contextuality in a general situations remains largely uncharacterised until now.
+There is, therefore, both foundational and technological motivation for characterising the peculiar nature of contextual quantum behaviour, and quantifying the extent of contextuality in terms of quantum violation of \emph{noncontextuality inequalities}.
+In analogy with quantum non-locality \cite{nonlocality}, quantum theory surpasses these noncontextual limitations, but not necessarily to the maximum mathematically possible extent \cite{banik2015limited}. {Bounding this violation provides foundational insights, such as establishing how distinct operationally indistinguishable entities must be in order to explain quantum predictions \cite{Noob70747,marvian2020inaccessible}}, and finds technological applications in capping quantum advantage.
+Despite this motivation, the nature and the extent of available quantum contextuality remains largely uncharacterised.

-In an effort to address this shortcoming, in the first part of this work, we explore and elucidate the rich landscape of contextual behaviours by formally defining \textit{contextuality scenarios} via prepare-and-measure experiments (see Fig.~\ref{awesome} for a brief overview of our findings).
+In an effort to address this shortcoming, in the first part of this work, we explore and elucidate the rich landscape of contextual behaviours by formally defining \textit{contextuality scenarios} via prepare-and-measure experiments.
+This formalism allows us to define the sets of noncontextual, quantum and contextual behaviours.
+We can then prove some basic facts about the quantum set, summarised in a series of seven observations which incorporate the relevant known results from the literature (see Fig.~\ref{awesome} for a brief overview of {these} findings).